frcdesign/FRCDesign.org/docs/design-guide/stage1/1A-onshapeFundamentals.md

 <center><img src="\img\design-guide\stage1a\1a-fasten.gif"width="80%"></center>
 <center> *Example of a fasten mate.* </center>

 The best practices for constraining an assembly as well as other tools used for assembly, such as replicate, pattern, standard content, etc. will be discovered through the projects.
-Assembly best practices are also defined [here](../../best-practices/assembly-setup.md).
+Assembly best practices are defined [here](../../best-practices/assembly-setup.md) and will be covered in more detail in the later stages.

 ## Practice Exercises
 Now lets practice!
 Make a copy of the [Fundamentals Exercises Document](link here).
 For each exercise, the final reference is available to you.
 Solutions are available [here](Link to solutions).